TableDART: Dynamic Adaptive Multi-Modal Routing for Table Understanding: Related Work

 \section{Related Work}

 \textbf{Unimodal Approaches for Table Understanding.} A dominant paradigm for applying LLMs to tabular data is the Table-as-Text approach, which serializes tables into linear text sequences.
 Early work such as TaPas \citep{DBLP:conf/acl/HerzigNMPE20} demonstrated its effectiveness, inspiring specialized tabular models like TableLlama \citep{DBLP:conf/naacl/ZhangYL024} and TableGPT2 \citep{su2024tablegpt2largemultimodalmodel}, which achieve state-of-the-art results for table understanding.
 However, these models remain constrained by their input modality, as they cannot capture the rich visual and structural semantics inherent in the original table format \citep{DBLP:conf/acl/DengSHS0M0M24}.
 To overcome this limitation, the Table-as-Image paradigm has emerged, leveraging Multi-modal Large Language Models (MLLMs) to directly process table images.
-Pioneering works such as Table-LLaVA \citep{DBLP:conf/acl/ZhengFSS0J024} and generalist MLLMs like Ovis2 \citep{lu2024ovisstructuralembeddingalignment} showcase the potential of modeling visual layouts and structural cues.
+Pioneering works such as Table-LLaVA \citep{DBLP:conf/acl/ZhengFSS0J024}, TabPedia \citep{DBLP:conf/nips/ZhaoFLTWLWY0ZLH24}, SynTab-LLaVA \citep{DBLP:conf/cvpr/ZhouGWZWCX25}, and generalist MLLMs like Ovis2 \citep{lu2024ovisstructuralembeddingalignment} and Qwen2.5-VL \citep{DBLP:journals/corr/abs-2502-13923} showcase the potential of modeling visual layouts and structural cues, aligning with broader trends in vision-centric text understanding \citep{yuan2026integratingvisioncentrictextunderstanding, qiao2026textasvisionmeetssemanticids}.
 Yet, this paradigm is not a universal solution, as its effectiveness diminishes for tasks where reasoning relies heavily on text-centric pretraining knowledge \citep{DBLP:conf/acl/DengSHS0M0M24}.

 \textbf{Multi-modal Approaches and Dynamic Routing.} Building on the complementary strengths of unimodal representations, Table-as-Multimodality approaches have emerged.
 For example, HIPPO \citep{liu2025hippoenhancingtableunderstanding} fine-tunes an MLLM to jointly process both text and image representations of the table, achieving strong performance gains.
 However, these MLLM-based methods typically adopt a static, one-size-fits-all strategy, applying both modalities to every table–query pair.
 This rigid design can introduce redundancy or even conflict, particularly when a single modality would suffice.
 To address this gap, we propose TableDART, which introduces a dynamic routing mechanism that adaptively selects the optimal modality path for each instance.
 By learning an intelligent, instance-level policy, TableDART enables more efficient and robust multimodal reasoning, moving beyond the limitations of prior paradigms.